 Advanced Naming Therapy – Describe: The unusual and funny pictures are sure to promote discussion within the group and hopefully raise a smile – an important form of non-verbal communication!
 Choose the ‘Famous Places’ category and describe the pictures together.
 Chat about whether anyone in the group has been to these places.
 Can that person describe their time there?
 What questions can the group think of to ask them?

-Advanced Naming Therapy is FREE to try by downloading Advanced Naming Therapy Lite on the App Store for Apple devices.
-Coming very soon to Google Play!
-Watch our free monthly newsletter for the announcement.
+Advanced Naming Therapy is FREE to try by downloading Advanced Language Therapy Lite on the App Store or Google Play.

 Conversation Therapy: This is a great app to use for generalized conversation in any aphasia group therapy session.
 The question types promote thought-provoking conversation and encourage animated discussion between group participants.
 The option of ‘group play’ also allows for simple and accurate recording of participants’ use of strategies for achieving targets, making life easy for the therapist when it comes to note writing.